 The benefits of an insulation upgrade in a home: I’d been suggesting that a friend upgrades the ceiling insulation for 4 years.
 The insulation had compressed and shrunk and was about 30- 40% of the original minimum requirement.

 Ceiling insulation; under floor insulation; a damp proof membrane on the ground; full length 3 layer curtains with a pelmet or close fitting curtain track; upgrading your down lights to IC rated lights; upgrading the draught proofing around all doors and windows - all these contribute to a warmer, healthier home.
 There are lots of no cost/ low cost tips you can do today that will help save money and make your home warmer and healthier.

-Last month the Sustainability Trust bought the curtain bank to Ōtaki, this service has now closed, but Community Service card holders can still visit the Curtain Bank in Wellington for free made to fit curtains.
+Last month bought the curtain bank to , this service has now closed, but Community Service card holders can still visit the Sustainability Trust Curtain Bank in Wellington, which also operates remotely from Ōtaki, for free made to fit curtains.